Introduction

 Read and re-read every word of that RFP to make sure you’ve covered everything.
 Give them exactly what they ask: no more, no less.
 It’s not the time to get creative or take chances.
 Do as your told in your RFP process, and you’ll remain in the running.

-Stay Organized With Boilerplate Copy and Templates on File
+Stay Organized with Boilerplate Copy and Templates on File

 Responding to RFPs gets easier and faster after you have practice writing a few proposal responses.
 Once you spend some time writing your scope of services, company background, case studies, etc., you can refer to these for use in future projects.
 The key to repurposing these assets is organization; your life will be much easier with clearly labeled documents saved in designated folders.